-Dr. Susan Kern of the History Department teaches the Field School in Public History during both Fall and Spring semesters.
+The Field School in Public History is offered during both Fall and Spring semesters.
 The course includes readings and discussions about Public History, but the primary focus of the course is a supervised internship at The Colonial Williamsburg Foundation or another local museum.

 Internships will allow students the opportunity to explore a topic in depth under the supervision of an expert in the field.
 One example of such a project might be the study of mercantile establishments in colonial Virginia from an architectural perspective.
 Students interested in improving their skills in Architectural History fieldwork might undertake the recording of early country stores in Williamsburg region and write about their arrangement and function based on documentary and field evidence.
 In another example, an interest in early American music generated by coursework might be followed by an internship in one of the many programs that features musical performances offered by Colonial Williamsburg.